JetBrains/kotlin-web-site/docs/reference/properties.md

 ### Backing Properties

-If you want to do something that does not fit into this "implicit backing field" scheme, you can always fall back to having a "backing property":
+If you want to do something that does not fit into this "implicit backing field" scheme, you can always fall back to having a *backing property*:

 ``` kotlin
 private var _table: Map<String, Int>? = null